javers/javers.github.io/documentation/domain-configuration/index.md

 **Mapping ProTips**

-* First, try to map high level abstract classes or interfaces.
+* First, try to map high level abstract classes.
-  For example, if all of your Entities extend some abstract class, you should map only this class.
+  For example, if all of your Entities extend some abstract class, you can map only this class with `@Entity`.
 * JaVers automatically scans JPA annotations and maps classes with `@Entity` annotation as Entities and classes with `@Embeddable` as ValueObjects.
 So if you are using frameworks like Hibernate,